Two Piece Set Sewing Patterns (Summer Matching Outfits)

 Sewing Rating: Average

 This lined crop top has princess seams, button front straps, and a separating invisible back zipper.
+The wrap skirts have a flounce variation, a large side front pocket, and a button closure.

+A bralette top can be fancy and stylish or low-key and casual.
 One main reason for choosing a bralette is that it is designed to be worn without a traditional bra.
+So, the tops are cool, relaxed fits, and comfortable, no matter the design.

+For other outfit options, wear the bralette top with your legging for an athleisure look.
 Then, dress it up fancy.
-For example, wear your bralette with short skirts, high-waisted pants, or culottes, then top it with a blazer.
+For example, wear your it with short skirts, high-waisted pants, or culottes, then top it with a blazer.
+Or layer it with a sheer blouse or light wrap for the evenings.

 Create balance by wearing the flouncy skirt with a simple, tucked-in tee or short sleeve knit top.
 Try different styles of crop tops, tank tops, or camisoles.